General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting

-where $\hat{p}$ and $\hat{q}$ are histograms of densities $p \sim M(D)$ and $q \sim M(D')$.
-It is subsequently discussed that one application of this $(\varepsilon, \delta)$-estimator could be the estimation of the trade-off function of $M$ via $f_{\varepsilon,\hat{\delta}}$ (see Algorithm 1 in \cite{Koskela2024}).
-However, it stands to reason that to audit the $f$-DP claims of a given algorithm, one should use tools that are also tailored to the $f$-DP definition.
-This is especially reasonable in scenarios where $f_{\epsilon,\delta} $ does not capture the exact achievable trade-off between type 1 and 2 errors for a given mechanism $M$.
-For instance, consider the Gaussian mechanism that adds random noise $\mathcal{N}(0, \sigma^2)$ with $\sigma = 1$ to a statistic $S$ with sensitivity $\Delta = 1$.
-Given fixed $\varepsilon > 0$,

-is the optimal achievable $\delta$ for this algorithm \cite{Balle2018}.
-Figure \ref{Fig_f_epsilon_delta} shows the corresponding trade-off function $f_{\epsilon,\delta}$ (for $\varepsilon = 1$) and the exact trade-off curve (see \cite{Dong2022}) for this mechanism given by

-The figure shows that $f_{\varepsilon,\delta}$ does not provide a tight approximation of $f_{\Delta}$ over all regions.
-While one can improve this approximation by estimating $f_{\varepsilon,\delta}$ for several $(\varepsilon, \delta)$ and choose the best approximation over these (see Algorithm 1 in \cite{Koskela2024}), an auditing procedure which estimates $f_{\Delta}$ directly (such as ours) is more expedient.
-In fact, the runtimes reported for estimation of $f$ in Sec.~\ref{sec6} confirm the efficacy of our approach.
-Moreover, from an auditing perspective, results with regard to convergence and reliability in \cite{Koskela2024} are only obtained for the $\hat{\delta}(\epsilon)$-estimate in the standard DP framework.
+Thus, an estimator for $(\varepsilon, \delta)$ could, in principle, also provide an estimate for the trade-off curve \B{$f$} of $M$. \B{This approach is pursued in \cite{Koskela2024} with the help of a black-box estimator of $\delta$ for fixed $\varepsilon > 0$.
+The maximum over the $f_{\varepsilon, \delta}(\cdot)$-estimates then provides an approximation of the trade-off curve of $M$.
+In contrast, our auditing procedure is based on a single, direct estimate of the trade-off curve of $M$, which makes our approach more expedient.} In fact, the runtimes reported for estimation of $f$ in \B{Appendix \ref{app:add_simulations}} confirm the efficacy of our approach.
+Moreover, from an auditing perspective, results with regard to convergence and reliability in \cite{Koskela2024} are only obtained for the \B{$\delta(\epsilon)$}-estimate in the standard DP framework.
 Our work, on the other hand, provides formal statistical guarantees for the inference of the trade-off $f$.